 According to the Hoka One One website, this shoe has undergone a complete redesign from the tread to the upper with even more radical cushioning in the outsole.
 The newest version of the shoe features a late-stage meta rocker midsole, a 6mm heel-to-toe drop, and weighs in at 12 ounces.
-The shoe also offers an improved fit in the heel and midfoot areas.
+The shoe also has a better fit, especially in the midfoot and heel area.
 Although designed for long runs, runners can take the shoe out for short or long jaunts and will not be disappointed by the comfort and stability of the ride.

 The outsole of the Stinson 3 ATR is wider than a traditional running shoe which gives it a very stable base

 .
 The sticky EVA rubber compound and 4 mm ATR lugs gives the shoe excellent traction on a variety of surfaces.
-The full ground contact construction provides a smooth heel-to-toe transition which also helps with traction on everything from wet roads to moderate trails.
-Longitudinal flex grooves in the outsole allow the foot to move freely and also provide added stability.
+The outsole also provides a smooth heel-to-toe transition which also helps with traction on everything from wet roads to moderate trails.
+The flex grooves on the outsole provide stability while still allowing for natural foot movement.

-The full-length, compression-molded EVA rubber of the Stinson 3 ATR midsole offers impressive cushioning, stability, and increased impact protection needed for long runs.
+The full-length EVA rubber of the Stinson 3 ATR midsole offers impressive cushioning, stability, and increased impact protection.
 Runners reported that the midsole felt “squishy”, but not to the point where they could not control the movement of their foot.
-The late-stage, meta-rocker geometry technology was engineered to provide a more stable forefoot base and support.
+The late-stage meta-rocker geometry technology was supports the forefoot and makes for a more stable base.
 Unlike the Hoka Clifton model

 which uses an early stage meta-rocker technology, the Stinson’s rockered portion is more forward in the shoe which can be felt in the final phase of the running gait.
 Runners described a subtle rolling feeling in the Stinson 3 and said it was much less pronounced when compared with other Hoka models they have owned.
 They were also pleasantly surprised by the flexibility of the shoe despite the thick outsole.